tkngch/bookmark-manager/README.md

 ## To do

+- Bookmark update, to retrieve the up-to-date title for a bookmark.
+URL redirection will be resolved too.
 - Scoring feature, to predict how likely it is for a bookmark to be visited.
 - Tag recommendation, to predict which tags are more likely to be added to each bookmark.